Book Review Guidelines

 Quality.
 The most pertinent question for the reviewer to answer is whether the book is worthwhile.
 The reviewer should ascertain if the information presented is new or merely a recapitulation of old ideas.
 The reviewer should decide whether the book gives enduring information or whether the author merely selected a hot topic to make a fast buck.

 Stylistic features that hinder or help the presentation of information should be identified.
 For example, if the author has a lively style of writing that makes dry material easier to digest, that should be noted.
-A reviewer should also discuss the author’s organization of material, commenting on readability.
+A reviewer should also discuss the author’s organization of the material and comment on readability.

 If noteworthy, supporting materials should be brought to the reader’s attention, and their help or hindrance to the book made clear.
 Supporting materials include tables, charts, graphs, bibliographies, drawings, photographs, and appendices.